tmarois/laravel-ads-sdk/README.md

 You will need your app id, app secret and access token.
 [Learn More](FacebookAds-Auth.md)

-**NOTE: It appears for facebook, you do not need a to generate refresh token, once you have your access token, the api should connect.**
+*NOTE: It appears for facebook, you do not need to generate refresh token, once you have your access token, the api should connect.*

 # Usage